gappy401/Deep-IIoT-Anomaly-Detection-In-Time-Series-Data/README.md

 # Deep Industrial IoT Anomaly Detection in Time Series Data

 ## Abstract
-In this paper, we explore advanced methodologies for detecting anomalies in time series data using deep learning techniques.
-We focus on leveraging various deep learning models to improve anomaly detection accuracy and robustness, addressing challenges such as imbalanced data, noise, and scalability.
-Our approach is designed to be communication-efficient and suitable for on-device federated learning, making it ideal for Industrial IoT (IIoT) applications.
+In this paper, I explore some advanced methodologies for detecting anomalies in time series data.
+I mainly focused on leveraging various deep learning models to improve anomaly detection accuracy and robustness, addressing challenges such as imbalanced data, noise, and scalability.
+I utilised approaches from my study of the paper <sup>[^1]</sup> based on communication-efficient federated learning for anomaly detection in industrial  solutions for Industrial IoT (IIoT) applications.

 ## 1. Introduction
 Anomaly detection in time series data is crucial for numerous applications, including fraud detection, fault diagnosis, and system monitoring.
 Traditional methods often fall short in handling complex patterns and large volumes of data.
 This paper proposes novel approaches using deep learning to enhance anomaly detection performance, with a focus on applications in Industrial IoT environments.